Whole Grain Ingredient Content Claim

 Yes, whole grains plural may be used as an alternative to whole grain.

-On signing the Agreement to become a Registered User of the Code, both the Registered User and GLNC agree to be bound by a Non-Disclosure and Confidentiality Agreement.
+On signing the Agreement to become a Registered User of The Code, both the Registered User and GLNC agree to be bound by a Non-Disclosure and Confidentiality Agreement.

-In establishing the Code GLNC wishes to track the use of the claims on pack by Registered Users to demonstrate the uptake of the voluntary Code by industry.
+In establishing the Code, GLNC wishes to track the use of the claims on pack by Registered Users to demonstrate the uptake of the voluntary Code by industry.

 This is to assist the food industry by aligning with other content claim requirements.
 For example, to carry nutrient content claims such as ‘good source of fibre’ foods must contain a minimum amount of fibre per suggested serve size.

-The purpose of the Code is to establish clear, consistent communication of the whole grain ingredient content of foods to assist consumers recognise, choose and eat foods that will contribute to their whole grain Daily Target Intake.
+The purpose of The Code is to establish clear, consistent communication of the whole grain ingredient content of foods to assist consumers recognise, choose and eat foods that will contribute to their whole grain Daily Target Intake (DTI).
 Basing the whole grain ingredient content claims on serves that reflect the amount recommended on pack makes the information more accessible to the consumer.
 Consumer research indicates the portions eaten by Australians are closer to the serve size recommended on pack rather than the serve sizes in the Australian Dietary Guidelines.

 GLNC consumer research has indicated that consumers prefer the amount of food to be specified in the explanatory information.
 For this reason the DTI statement requires manufacturers to state the amount of food rather than use the words ‘one serve’.

 The purpose of the three levels is to provide a tool to help Australians understand that whole grain foods contain different levels of whole grain.
-Consumer research conducted by GLNC indicates the most effective at conveying this message is using the wording of the claims as stated in the Code together with the Daily Target Intake statement.
+Consumer research conducted by GLNC indicates the most effective way of conveying this message is using the wording of the claims as stated in the Code together with the Daily Target Intake statement.
 The whole grain content levels in the Code align with the levels in the US-based Whole Grain Stamp of 8 grams and 16 grams.

 In addition, a 51% whole grain content criteria is likely to hamper innovation, particularly in foods with a smaller serve size.
 If a smaller serve size food is not able to contain 51% whole grain there will be no incentive to encourage development of products with increased whole grain content.

-Registered Users are required to register with GLNC all products that will carry the whole grain ingredient content claim or Daily Target Intake statement.
-Registered Users are not required to register products that do not carry the whole grain ingredient content claim or Daily Target Intake statement.
-However, GLNC will conduct an annual audit of the use of whole grain claims in the food supply and contact both Registered Users and non-Registered Users making claims on unregistered products to encourage registration.
-The use of whole grain claims by Registered Users on unregistered foods that do not meet the Code requirements will not be viewed favourably.
+Registered Users are only required to register with GLNC products that will carry the whole grain ingredient content claim or Daily Target Intake statement, not products without a claim or statement.
+However, GLNC conducts a regular audit of the use of whole grain claims in the food supply and contacts both Registered Users and non-Registered Users making claims on unregistered products to encourage registration.
+GLNC will also follow up with any Registered Users found to be making whole grain claims on ineligible, unregistered foods, as this would undermine the operation of The Code.

 GLNC believes that ‘mostly’ is not an adequate target for consumers.
 GLNC continues to advocate for a quantified amount of whole grain or high fibre grain food per day in the Australian Dietary Guidelines to provide consumers with a clear goal.

-Consumer research indicates that Australians are, on average, eating two serves of whole grain food per day which is only one third of their total serves of grain each day.
+Consumer research indicates that Australians are, on average, eating two serves of whole grain foods per day which is only one third of their total serves of grain each day.
 So a goal of at least half is likely to increase the whole grain and high fibre grain food intake of many Australians.
-It also leaves room in a balanced diet for refined and lower fibre core grain foods such as white rice and plain pasta that are culturally important and provide variety.
+It also leaves room in a balanced diet for refined and lower fibre core grain foods such as white rice and pasta that are culturally important and provide variety.